mmeerrccyy/django-forum/README.md

 # django-forum

-## In this site im try vreate my own forum in django 3.1
+## In this site im try create my own forum in django 3.1

 #### Developer: Mercy (@mmaaiidd)